fresel/cf-weather-data/README.md

 ```
 ## Error Handling

-If the request is invalid or if there is an issue with the external weather service, the API will return an appropriate error message and status code.
+If the request is invalid or if there is an issue with the external weather service, the API will return an appropriate error message and description.

 ```json
 {